otfbm/docs/guides_getting_started.md

 Tada!
 The token should have moved to the new location, with an arrow showing where it came from.

 Like monsters you can add your players to the map.
-Have them `!i join` the initiative order and place them on the map.
+Have them `!i join` the initiative order and place them on the map using their names.

 Congratulations, you now know the basics of how to run an encounter using the `!map` alias!
+Looking to up your `!map` game?
+Read the [Advanced guides]().